Breadcrumb

 You should submit only one address per LIA.
 In instances where the LIA has multiple locations or addresses, you should submit the address that most accurately reflects where services are delivered.
 Note that after the first quarter of entry, data for this table will pre- populate in HVIS, so you only need to enter updates to the data in subsequent reports.

-Should the list of counties and zip codes served by the LIA be updated quarterly for each site based on the actual clients served during that reporting period, or is this a static list of counties and zip codes that were part of the originally stated reach of the LIA?
+Should the list of counties served by the LIA be updated quarterly for each site based on the actual clients served during that reporting period, or is this a static list of counties that were part of the originally stated reach of the LIA?

-You should update the counties and zip codes each quarter based on families served by the LIA.
+You should update the counties each quarter based on families served by the LIA.
 Note that after the first quarter of entry into the form, data for this table will pre-populate in HVIS, so you only need to enter updates to the data in subsequent reports.
+(Updated 11/2024)

 Table A.4: Staff Recruitment and Retention: